Australian Hand Difference Register (AHDR)

 - bones in the hand or arm that are too short or missing

-Congenital hand differences are not that common and occur in up to 30 children in every 10,000 births, depending on the population studied [1,2,3].
+Congenital hand differences are uncommon and occur in up to 30 children in every 10,000 births, depending on the population studied.

-The Australian Hand Difference Register (AHDR) was established in 2017 and contains information about children born with a hand and/or arm difference.
-The AHDR is managed by the Murdoch Children’s Research Institute, which is located at The Royal Children’s Hospital in Melbourne.
+The Australian Hand Difference Register (AHDR) was established in 2017 to do research on these questions.
+The AHDR contains information about children living in Australia who were born with a hand or arm difference.

 The AHDR will help us to: